Close

 Quantum Computing Research Fellow

-Selected as one of 21 students and new graduates in the country to join the NIST laboratories of Boulder, Colorado.
-Operating within the Information Technology Laboratory, I developed quantum state tomography software to simulate qubit measurement by a computer.
-Our interdisciplinary group was predominantly theoretical and interested in maximizing the fidelity of qubit measurements without facilitating decoherence.
-My simulation experiments identified peculiar qubit behavior when measured under different purity and optimization methods.
-Collaboration with experimental groups to test our theories was common.
+Selected as one of 21 students to join the NIST laboratories of Boulder, Colorado.
+Developed quantum state tomography (QST) software to simulate qubit measurement by a computer.
+Assisted theoretical quantum information group with maximizing the fidelity of qubit measurements while minimizing decoherence.
+My simulation experiments identified QST failure modes when measured under different purity and optimization methods.

 84.51°